NIH-NCPI/locutus/README.md

 This PATCH method does not conform to the standard guidelines which permit updates to any property within the resource.
 Instead it is intended solely for renaming codes inside a terminology.
-The body of the call will include will be an object with one or two keys, "code" and "display" (a valid rename must have one of the two).
+The body of the call will be an object with one to three keys, "code", "display" or "description" (a valid rename must have one of the two).
 Each of those keys will point to an object whose keys match a term within the current terminology.
 Those key's values represent the new value after the change.